top of page

 Alchemy is a Shift

-Alchemy is a shift.
-Subtle or seismic.
+Alchemy is a shift—subtle or seismic.

-A mystery.
 A sacred labor.